muhammadahsan-tech/lti13-canvas-integration-guide/README.md

 - [ ] Deep Linking responses are signed and POSTed back to `deep_link_return_url`
 - [ ] Tool tested in Canvas Beta before Production

+## Debugging Tools

+- [LTI 1.3 JWT Debugger](https://muhammadahsan-tech.github.io/lti13-jwt-debugger) — Free browser-based tool to decode and validate your LTI 1.3 JWT instantly.
+Paste the `id_token` from a Canvas launch and see all claims decoded with plain-English explanations and 20+ spec validation checks.
+No backend, no login, 100% client-side.
+Indispensable for debugging Canvas launch failures.
 ---

 ## Related Repositories